jbampton/jbampton/README.md

 ## Wikipedia

-Alfold is a village and civil parish in Surrey, England on the West Sussex border.
-Alfold is a dispersed or polyfocal village in the Green Belt, which is buffered from all other settlements.
-The Greensand Way runs north of the village along the Greensand Ridge and two named localities exist to the north and south of the historic village centre which features pubs, a set of stocks and a whipping post.
+Home Shanti is an Indian Hindi-language family comedy drama web series written and directed by Akanksha Dua.
+The series premiered on 6 May 2022 on Disney+ Hotstar.
+It stars Supriya Pathak, Manoj Pahwa, Chakori Dwivedi and Poojan Chhabra.ong the Greensand Ridge and two named localities exist to the north and south of the historic village centre which features pubs, a set of stocks and a whipping post.